10 Minute Homemade Puff Pastry, so fast and easy and so much better than store bought. You will wonder why you didn’t do it sooner!

 - 1 apple peeled, cored and sliced thin

-Using a food processor, fitted with the metal blade, add flour and salt to the bowl, then add 3/4 cup (171 grams) cold butter cut in cubes and pulse until butter is absorbed (about 10 to 12 one second pulses), then add the remaining cold butter (cubed) and pulse two or three times (no more) to combine, then add the cold water and pulse four or five times just till the dough comes together to form a ball (really important not to over process).
+Using a food processor, fitted with the metal blade, add flour and salt to the bowl, then add 3/4 cup (170 grams) cold butter cut in cubes and pulse until butter is absorbed (about 10 to 12 one second pulses), then add the remaining cold butter (cubed) and pulse two or three times (no more) to combine, add the cold water and pulse four or five times just until the dough comes together to form a ball (really important not to over process).

 Pre-heat oven to 350° (180° celsius)